 Predictive analytics signifies a branch of analytics that deal with predictability to business instances at various stages and department.
 It has touched the core of every industry to help in automating various operating and making a data-driven decision.

 Predictive analytics has its influence on the call center operations as well.
 It can improve customer relationship management by offering powerful insights to understand the customer lifecycle.
 Every customer is unique but there are certain trends or patterns using which their behavior can be predicted and can be used to improve communication with them, in terms of both – experience as well as productivity.

 Predictive analytics works on a certain algorithm.
-The precision of this algorithm ensures the effectiveness of predictive dialer results.
+The precision of this algorithm ensures its’ effectiveness.

 The Algorithm of Predictive Dialer

-Douglas A. Samuelson, known as the inventor of the predictive dialer, designed it in such a way that the dialer initiates a new call in advance.
+Douglas A. Samuelson, known as the inventor of predictive dialing system, designed it in such a way that the dialer initiates a new call in advance.
 He cited that there are mainly two critical points that make the grounds for predictive dialer generating a call.